Government, insurers ease pension rules for retirees before reforms

 The new system will be introduced in April 2015.

 "Pension providers and intermediaries should be making changes to their processes to ensure customers are not put at a disadvantage while they are making their retirement income decision.
-For example, customers may want to consider whether they should wait to access their pension savings after the April 2015 changes," the FCA said.
+For example, customers may want to consider whether they should wait to access their pension savings after the April 2015 changes," the Financial Conduct Authority said.

 Meanwhile the Association of British Insurers said on Wednesday its members were allowing retirees who have recently bought annuities more time to back out of the purchase to take advantage of the new options available.